Birdz (rapper): Early life

 Nathan Bird is a Butchulla man who grew up in Katherine, Northern Territory and describes himself as "a proud Murri man with Badtjala, Juru, Scottish and Melanesian heritage."

 In 2019, Bird said "I remember staying up late on the weekends just so that I could catch Rage play the standard half an hour of rap videos, before their programming would return to whatever was popular on the Australian charts at the time.
 Seeing artists like Ice Cube speak out against police brutality and racism on "Fuck tha Police" is still one of the coolest things I've ever witnessed.
 It reminded me of my father and how his confidence would never break stride, no matter where he was or who he was with.
 Since that day, my passion for hip-hop has never wavered."

 Career

 Birdz released "Red Black and Yellow" in June 2013 which is inspired by experiences as a young Aboriginal man residing in Brisbane, Queensland.
 The song paints a vivid picture of the everyday challenges black Australia continues to endure.
 Birdz released his debut EP Birdz Eye View in September 2013.

 In February 2015, Birdz told The Guardian "I'm a full-time rapper and part-time support worker for Link-Up Victoria, currently residing in Melbourne."

 Birdz released his debut studio album Train of Thought in August 2017.
 At the Music Victoria Awards of 2017, the album was nominated for Best Hip Hop Album, while it won Best Independent Hip Hop Album at the AIR Awards of 2018.

+2019 saw Birdz release EP, Place of Dreams, which was produced by Ngarrindjeriy rapper and producer, Trials, of Adelaide hip-hop crew the Funkoars, and Indigenous hip-hop duo A. B. Original.
+A video for album single 'Black Child' featured Indigenous musicians, Kaiit, Mo’Ju, Alice Skye, along with Rebecca Mabo, Shannan Marino and Cormach Evans.
+The video co-opts and subverts Eurocentric iconography and emphasises achievements of Indigenous Australian people.

+In 2021, Birdz's single 'Bagi-la-m Bargan' featuring his cousin and Butchulla songman, Fred Leone, appeared in Triple J's Hottest 100.
+The song is written from the perspective a Wonamutta warrior in 1770 CE preparing to defend the island of K’gari against the British Naval vessel, the Endeavour, and its commander, Captain James Cook.

-On 1 October 2021, Birdz released "Legacy Part 2", a collaboration with Missy Higgins and announced his second album Legacy will be released in November 2021.
+On 1 October 2021, Birdz released "Legacy Part 2", a collaboration with Missy Higgins.

+In November 2021, Birdz released album Legacy on Bad Apples Music.
+Album tracks were once again produced by Trials.